-Many of us want to be environmentally conscious in our lives; it perhaps makes sense to be equally as conscious about our death.
+Many of us want to be environmentally conscious in our lives.
+It is possible to be equally environmentally conscious in our death.

-A completely green funeral actually has to follow a lot of strict rules.
-These rules are all related to our impact on the planet when we die.
-The aim is to leave no trace and if possible to benefit the environment in some way.
+A completely green funeral must follow a strict set of rules, all of which are related to the impact made on the environment.
+The aim is to leave no trace and, if possible, to benefit the environment in some way.

-The Church of England also prefers memorials to decay and age over time just as a person does.
-Psalm 103 encompasses the thoughts of the Christian faith and our place here on Earth.
-‘As for man, his days are like grass; he flourishes like a flower of the field; the wind blows over it and it is gone, and its place remembers it no more.’
+The Church of England prefers memorials to decay and age over time just as a person does.
+Psalm 103 encompasses the thoughts of the Christian faith and our place on Earth: ‘As for man, his days are like grass; he flourishes like a flower of the field; the wind blows over it and it is gone, and its place remembers it no more.’

 It is possible to make choices for a greener funeral without following all of the guidelines.
-In the whole scheme of things the cremation process uses about as much energy as you would in one month of living or the equivalent to a 500 mile road trip.
-You can make green choices that at least reduce the footprint that you leave behind or off set it in some way.
+The cremation process uses about as much energy as you would in a month of living or the equivalent to a 500 mile road trip.
+You can make green choices that reduce the footprint that you leave behind or offset it in some way.

 To offset cremation you could consider having a tree planted.
 “Bios Urn” provide biodegradable cremation urns that have a tree seed inside.
 Once buried the seed will grow and the ashes will become part of the subsoil.